 What Is Biotin?

 Biotin is one of the complex B vitamins (along with riboflavin, thiamin and niacin).
 It’s also known as vitamin H (confusing, right?).
+Vitamins are responsible for breaking down fat and carbs from food.
+Then they turn them into energy.
+Biotin is part of that process, but it does a lot of other important things too.

-Benefits of Biotin for Dogs
+Benefits Of Biotin For Dogs

 - Healthy skin and coat